logicly-au/pmhc-mds-spec/doc/introduction.rst

 intake.

 :ref:`dfn-organisation_path` and :ref:`dfn-intake_key` are the
-two fields required to link the hub episode at the hub provider organisation back to the intake record at the intake organisation.
+two fields required to link the hub intake at the intake provider organisation to the episode record at the hub organisation.

 The values of these fields should be passed along by the intake organisation to the hub organisation where the hub organisation will use them to fill in